Interpuce/AurorOS/CONTRIBUTING.md

 The apps are not that easy to break, so you can do more changes.

 > [!TIP]
-> Avoid creating new apps, because they are absolutely **your** creation and you have copyright to them.
+> Avoid creating absolutelly new apps.

 Before doing any changes, please learn our [stdlib](https://github.com/Interpuce/stdlib)